clintmharrisecon/Survey-Correction-Code/README.md

 # Code
-These files illustrate how to use data request and response timing to construct instruments for nonresponse corrections as proposed by Harris, Eckhardt, and Goldfarb, 2025.
+These files illustrate how to construct and use data request instruments for nonresponse corrections as proposed by Harris, Eckhardt, and Goldfarb, 2025.
 The paper can be found at https://arxiv.org/abs/2404.17693.

 There are 3 files.